Muxelchen/Roomies/docs/PRIVACY.md

 ---

-**HouseHero Privacy Team** - Protecting your privacy with transparency and control! 🔒📱
+**Roomies Privacy Team** - Protecting your privacy with transparency and control! 🔒📱

 *This privacy policy is effective as of August 3, 2025, and will remain in effect except with respect to any changes in its provisions in the future, which will be in effect immediately after being posted on this page.*